zognin/tp/docs/UserGuide.md

 * `find booking c/yes` Find all completed bookings.
 * `find booking n/al` Find bookings for clients with names matching 'al'.
 E.g. Alex, Alice, Al.
 * `find booking d/12-12-2021 s/1930` Find all bookings on 12 December 2021 which starts at 1930 hrs.
+* `find booking p/91234567` Find all bookings for client with 91234567 as their phone number.

 ### Listing all bookings: `list booking`